Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 Vultr AMD PageSpeed Insights Mobile Speed Result

-Vultr Intel PageSpeed Insights Mobile Speed Result:
+2. Vultr Intel PageSpeed Insights (Mobile) test:

 However, there’s not much of a difference between the two of them except for the Speed Index and the Time to Interactive.
 Still, the winner here is Intel CPUs.